Meet Our Staff

 Coordinator, Traditional Worship

 Caley joined the FPCA staff in June 2009 as Ministry Support for Spiritual Formation and Mission and is now Coordinator of Communications.
 Her duties include production of the weekly bulletins and eblast, overseeing social media accounts, coordinating the production of various church publications and any other outbound church communications.
 Caley attended Penn State Hazleton Campus and is from Nescopeck, PA.
-She and her husband Phil are the parents to Brody and currently reside in Northampton.
+She and her husband Phil are the parents to Brody and currently reside in Wescosville.
 While not at work, Caley likes to read, travel with her family, hear live music and watch old movies.
 She is an identical twin to her sister Corinne and is extremely close to both Corinne and her other sister, Mandy.

 Associate, Children’s and Youth Choirs

 Director of Family Ministries

 Coordinator, Alternative Worship

 Wilson was born and raised in New York City to Puerto Rican parents where he was raised in a Pentecostal Christian environment, honing his musical skills in the church, ministering in both English and Spanish.